 5. Check Out The Mercado de La Boqueria

 While you’re on Las Ramblas, pop into the Mercado de La Boqueria (aka Mercat St Josep La Boqueria), a large food market that will likely blow your mind.
 Spain is famous for its food mercados (markets) that have everything you could possibly imagine: meat, cheese, seafood, wine, dessert, sandwiches, the list goes on and on.
+Expect this market to be crowded, especially during high tourist season.
+When I lived in Barcelona for a summer, there were times it was so crowded that I could barely see what the individual vendors were offering.
+But it’s worth it to at least walk through, especially because we don’t have markets like this in America!

 6. People Watch at Plaça Reial